jesus-pe-i/jesus-pe-i/readme.md

 In my free time I love teaching, hiking, playing the guitar and videogames.
 I have taught for 1.5 years at _Universidad Panamericana_ for the BSc in Economics, courses in Econometrics and Statistical Inference, and I hope to continue teaching similar subjects in the future.

 Check [here](https://www.linkedin.com/in/jesus-antonio-pinera-esquivel/) for my LinkedIn if you want to connect!

+Click [here](https://www.imperial.ac.uk/study/courses/postgraduate-taught/statistics/) for the details on the MSc in Statistics at Imperial.